arashita/Pinterest-Clone/Documentations/user_personas.md

 - Inspire followers by sharing visually engaging content.
 - Increase audience engagement through likes and comments.
-- Collaborate with brands for sponsorships and promotions.
 - Organize content efficiently with multiple boards and categories.
 - Create a professional, visually cohesive profile that aligns with her brand.